-Deep in the heart of Pisgah National Forest, sits the Cradle of Forestry in America — the birthplace of modern US forestry.
+Deep in the heart of Pisgah National Forest sits the Cradle of Forestry in America — the birthplace of modern forestry in the United States.

 In 1972, the Cradle of Forestry in America Interpretive Association (CFAIA) was established “to promote and protect the Cradle of Forestry and provide support to the US Forest Service.”

 Successful management of the Cradle site paved the way for further partnerships with the US Forest Service in the realm of campground and visitor center management as far as Texas and Pennsylvania.
 In the late 1980s, the CFAIA mission was adapted to include a new vision “to offer educational, recreational, and interpretive opportunities about forest and water resources.”

 With educational programming as a priority, the CFAIA began working with the Natural Inquirer to promote and distribute free, science-based curriculum for schools and managed sites.

 The addition of Anna Ruby Falls and Brasstown Bald Recreation Areas in northern Georgia, along with education outreach and tours through Pisgah Field School, sealed a foothold on providing exceptional informational and educational sites throughout the Southeast.